 Copy and paste the external IP of the

 awwvision-webappservice into a new browser to open the webapp, then click Start the Crawler button.

 Next, click go back and you should start to see images from the /r/aww subreddit classified by the labels provided by the Vision API.
 You will see some of the images classified multiple times, when multiple labels are detected for them.
 (You can reload in a bit, in case you brought up the page before the crawler was finished).

 Task 7.
 Test your understanding

 Below is a multiple choice question to reinforce your understanding of this lab's concepts.
 Answer it to the best of your abilities.

 You used Kubernetes and Cloud Vision API to classify images from Reddit's /r/aww subreddit and displayed the results in a web app.

 Finish your quest

-This self-paced lab is part of the Machine Learning APIs, Kubernetes Solutions, and Advanced ML: ML Infrastructure quests.
+This self-paced lab is part of the Machine Learning APIs, Advanced ML: ML Infrastructure quests.
 A quest is a series of related labs that form a learning path.
 Completing a quest earns you a badge to recognize your achievement.
 You can make your badge or badges public and link to them in your online resume or social media account.
 Enroll in any quest that contains this lab and get immediate completion credit.
 Refer to the Google Cloud Skills Boost catalog for all available quests.